Joy713/INFO490-Day21/README.md

 - Interview more users and add more features.
 With limited time, we were not able to conduct as much interviews as we want.
 Future developers should interview more users and further improve the game.
 For example, developers could add voice-over or more sound effects.
 - Research for more real stories and creating storylines for different genders to be more inclusive.
 Our current game only focuses on the girl side, we wish the future developer to consider male protagonist, non-binary gender, homosexual, and so on.
 - Add more user interactions to make the game more engaging.
 For example, add quizzes or interactive games when the users are making choices.
-Developers could refer to the video game [Florence](https://annapurnainteractive.com/games/florence)to gain insights.
+Developers could refer to the video game [Florence](https://annapurnainteractive.com/games/florence) to gain insights.

 ## Design and code: